Yan Dhanda

-Yan Joseph Dhanda (born 14 December 1998) is an English professional footballer who plays as an attacking midfielder for side Dundee, on loan from Heart of Midlothian.
-He previously played for Swansea City and Ross County and was a youth player for West Bromwich Albion and Liverpool.
+Yan Joseph Dhanda (born 14 December 1998) is an English professional footballer who plays as an attacking midfielder for side Heart of Midlothian.
+He previously played for Swansea City, Ross County and Dundee (on loan).
+Dhanda was also a youth player for West Bromwich Albion and Liverpool.

 He is a former England under-17 international.

 Early career

 Yan Joseph Dhanda was born in Birmingham, and grew up in Tipton.
 His mother is from England while his father was born in England to parents from Punjab, India.

 Dhanda began his youth career at Tipton Town before he joined West Bromwich Albion at seven years old.
 Dhanda made a decision to sign for the club's academy when he was nine.
 In 2013, Dhanda moved to Liverpool for a deal reported to be worth £200,000, spending five years in the youth ranks at Anfield.
 He previously rejected a move to Chelsea.
 Upon moving to Liverpool, Dhanda attended Rainhill High School, nine miles from the Liverpool Academy.

 On 21 December 2015, Dhanda signed his first professional contract with Liverpool.
 However, he was plagued with injuries during the 2015–16 season.
 In his first season with the U18 youth team, Dhanda contributed seven goals, including scoring against rivals, Manchester United and Everton.
 He once also provided a hat-trick assists, for the academy, in a 3–1 win against Newcastle United on 1 October 2016.
 His performance was praised by Liverpool U18s manager Neil Critchley.

 In his final season with the youth team, Dhanda moved up to playing for Liverpool U23 in the Premier League 2 campaign.
 He went on to score five times from 18 appearances, including a brace against Chelsea U23.